mos3abof/mos3abof.github.io/content/pikitchen.md

 One of the cool workshops that took place in  “The District” was a  two days practical “Raspberry Pi Workshop” conducted by the great founders of “[Blue Horizon Embedded Systems][]”.
 They are two amazing brothers and engineers from Cape Town in South Africa, who have worked for years in two different companies in the UK and decided it was time they got back to their home country and founded their own venture.

 Frederick Lötter and Ernest Lötter, their names, are way too cool to just buy a ticket and go home.
 They instead planned a very [long roadtrip through two continents][], Europe and Africa, to share their knowledge and conduct a series of hands on workshops in many countries and cities.
 I was really lucky that not only they gave a workshop in my city, but at the very same co-working space I work from!
+I even got a Raspberry Pi mug at the end of the workshop :)

+![Raspberry Pi Mug][]

 I already had bought a Raspberry Pi and got it shipped to Egypt way before the workshop, but I didn't have the time to start hacking any projects using it.
 After finishing the two days sessions, the inner geek started pushing me to just do something with it.

 As any true geek, you start hacking a project that solves your own problem, so I started looking for one of those.
 I had many cool ideas, but I thought it is time to give back to the community at the place I work in.
 Thus this project was born.

-### The Problem
+## The Problem

 “The District” has a cool little kitchen service.
 Co-workers have access to kitchen supplies, like soda drinks, bakery, chocolates, yogurt, juice, etc, for a price near to the market.
 This saves the co-workers a lot of time going downstairs to the nearest super market, one wouldn't need to that, just walk to the kitchen and your little snack is there waiting for you.